pat/drumknott-server/README.markdown

 ## Licence

-Copyright (c) 2015, Utterson is developed and maintained by Pat Allan, and is released under the open MIT Licence.
+Copyright (c) 2015, Drumknott is developed and maintained by Pat Allan, and is released under the open MIT Licence.